 “They are in a life-threatening situation,” Ebadi told the Winnipeg Free Press.
 Speaking about his sister, who is a high school principal, Ebadi said, “My sister is frightened.
 She cries a lot when we talk.”

 Executive Director of Square One World Media, Ebadi is part of a ministry that streams Christian programs around the world.
-Looking at is native country’s fall to the Taliban, he fears for the small number of underground Christians.
+Looking at his native country’s fall to the Taliban, he fears for the small number of underground Christians.

 “We need to remember them now,” Ebadi said.
 “I want to help all of the people of Afghanistan, but my heart is with the Christians in that country now.”

-Ebadi told the Winnipeg Free Press that he has not heard first-hand reports for Christians being persecuted by the Taliban.
+Ebadi told the Winnipeg Free Press that he has not heard first-hand reports of Christians being persecuted by the Taliban.
 However, he has heard that Christians are hiding Bibles and deleting Christian materials from their phones.

 “We need to avoid exaggeration and extremes,” Ebadi said about unconfirmed reports of Christians being killed.
 “That doesn’t help the situation.”